syncany/syncany-plugin-swift/README.md

-Syncany Dropbox Plugin
+Syncany OpenStack Swift Plugin
 ----------------------
-This plugin uses a **Dropbox folder** as a storage backend for [Syncany](http://www.syncany.org).
+This plugin uses a **Swift container** as a storage backend for [Syncany](http://www.syncany.org).
 The plugin can be installed in Syncany using the `sy plugin install` command.
-For further information about the usage, please refer to the central **[wiki page](https://github.com/binwiederhier/syncany/wiki)**.
+For further information about the usage, please refer to the central **[wiki page](https://github.com/syncany/syncany/wiki)**.

-For plugin development, please refer to the [plugin development wiki page](https://github.com/binwiederhier/syncany/wiki/Plugin-development).
+For plugin development, please refer to the [plugin development wiki page](https://github.com/syncany/syncany/wiki/Plugin-development).